Garryella/Compliance-Risk-Register-Project/README.md

 - Risk Management Software: Utilized tools like Data Navigator to log risks and track mitigation efforts.
 - Project Management Software: Implemented tools like Microsoft Project or Asana to integrate compliance tracking into overall project management workflows.
 - Collaboration Tools: Leveraged platforms like Microsoft Teams or Slack for real-time communication and collaboration with project teams on compliance issues.
+- Data Analytics Tools: Used Excel and Tableau for data analysis, visualization, and reporting on compliance metrics.